pylover/putbox/README.md

 ### Install Server

-Let's assume you can connect to `example.com` using SSH and password authentication method.
+Let's assume you can connect to SSH server at `example.com` using password authentication method and sudo access.

 #### Password-less authentication